-Nestlé sought permission from the state of Michigan to double the amount of groundwater pumped at a plant in Evart.
+Nestlé sought permission from the state of Michigan to double the amount of groundwater they pump at a plant in Evart.

 The proposal bore no obvious link to Flint.